rmey/BYOK-LUKS/README.md

 The whole magic is in simple shell script.
 Copy the scriptfile *byok-block-final.sh* and *env.txt.template* to your Linux VM in the same directory.
 This file contains some functions to:
 - get an IAM Token
 - get an wrapped DEK and the DEK for LUKS commands via Key Protect API
-- encyrpting the partition with LUKS and the DEK
+- encrypting the partition with LUKS and the DEK
-- mounting, umounting and fsck Operations on the block device
+- create encrypted partition, mount, umount, delete Operations on the encrypted block device
 - test function to test IAM Token and Keyprotect API

 Rename *env.txt.template* to env.txt.